-Class Meetings: Each faculty member is expected to meet their classes as regularly scheduled.
-Faculty shall ensure that classes begin on time and continue until the designated ending time.
-In case any faculty member is kept from their duties by illness or other disability, the faculty member must inform the department in advance, if possible, so arrangements may be made for assignments or a substitute instructor.
+Class Meetings: Each faculty member is expected to meet their classes as regularly scheduled and in the assigned modality.
+If a faculty member is unable to attend class due to illness or other reasons, the faculty member must inform their department chair or program director and students in the course in advance, if possible.
+This allows for arrangements to be made for alternative assignments or a substitute instructor.